0. Hero

 4. Who This Is For

 Product managers who need technically grounded specs Not template-based PRDs.
 Specs that reflect the actual codebase, the actual dependencies, the actual constraints.
 Tekk is the AI specification writer that understands the technical context — you get specs that engineering can actually use.
+If your workflow starts with product requirements, an ai prd generator can produce the brief before Tekk writes the implementation spec.

 Solo founders and small teams You're shipping fast, touching domains outside your expertise, managing the product in your head while trying to keep the codebase coherent.
 Tekk gives you the senior engineering judgment you don't have time to hire — grounded in your specific codebase, for every feature you ship.